tcgoetz/GarminDB/README.md

 * Running the scripts on Linux should require little or no changes.
 * I'm not sure what it would take to run these scripts on Windows.
 * Scraping data from Garmin Connect currently requires Firefox, but can also be done with Chrome.
 Additional coding required.
-* If you have issues, file a bug here on the project. see the Issues tab at the top.
+* If you have issues, file a bug here on the project.
+See the Issues tab at the top of the project page.